Stargate Iris

 Manual control

+The iris can be controlled with a Stargate interface with redstone or computers.
 Additionally, you can use a Garage Door Opener (GDO) to open the iris remotely.

 If you don’t know redstone well, pay attention to each block and its direction, comparators and repeaters don’t work both ways.